-Most of us are now living modern busy screen centered lives.
+Most of us are now living modern busy screen centred lives.

 If you do not have a regular mindfulness, movement and fitness practice, your brain will literally shrink!

-As you get older, Qi Gong can help prevent the aging procvess and help you heal from any chronic illness.
+As you get older, Qi Gong can help slow the ageing process and help you heal from any chronic illness.

-If you want to learn more about the full 500-hour, 350 hour, and 200 hour Qi Gong instructor programs, tap below.
+If you want to learn more about the full 500-hour, 350 hour, and 200 hour Qi Gong instructor programs, tap COURSES above.

 It is your birthright to feel fit, flexible, adaptable and playful!

 The most enjoyable and potent way to celebrate and heal your body and mind is a daily practice.

 20 minutes a day of Qi Gong, Embodied Awareness, Breathwork, and/or Meditation will change your life.